Home — Line 61 Map — Environmental Impact — WI Pipeline Blog

 Most people have heard of the Keystone XL pipeline and the threat it poses to the climate and the environment.
 Much less well known is the fact that the world’s largest pipeline carries toxic tar sands oil right through Wisconsin, including Dane County.
 350 Madison invites you to join the fight against tar sands expansion in Wisconsin!

 Enbridge, a $42 billion Canadian company, wants to expand its pipeline network throughout the Midwest to transport tar sands from the Canadian boreal forests to the Gulf Coast, likely for export.
 With aggressive campaigns on the East and West Coasts opposing export plans, Enbridge is seeking to make the Midwest a tar sands freeway to get the oil south.

 Enbridge Line 61 travels through Wisconsin from Superior to Delavan (click here for map), then crosses the Illinois state line and continues south to refineries.
 Enbridge wants to triple the capacity of Line 61 from the original 400,000 barrels per day to 1.2 million barrels per day—45% more than the Keystone XL would carry.

 While the overseas oil markets would see the benefits, Wisconsin and other Midwestern states would take all the risks.
 Enbridge has been responsible for more than 800 spills since 1999, including the largest inland oil pipeline spill in U.S. history— the 2010 Kalamazoo River disaster.
 As Kalamazoo made clear, tar sands spills are even more devastating than classic crude oil spills.
 Tar sands oil must be diluted with toxic chemicals to allow it to flow through a pipeline.
 With a spill, these chemicals evaporate, sickening people in surrounding areas.
-Meanwhile, the heavy tar sands sink to the bottom of waterways, making cleanup nearly impossible and exceedingly expensive ($1.2 billion for Kalamazoo).
+Meanwhile, the heavy tar sands oil sinks to the bottom of waterways, making cleanup nearly impossible and exceedingly expensive ($1.2 billion and counting for Kalamazoo).

 Tar sands oil is also far more carbon-polluting than conventional fossil fuels.
 Top climate scientist James Hansen has said that continued expansion of tar sands extraction means “game over for the climate.”